 Masonic symbolism has a purpose

-But what about the funny handshakes and the peculiar dress styles?
 Freemasonry has been in existence for over 300 years and over this time has developed a pattern of rituals.
 They are no more stranger than ceremonies such as the State Opening of Parliament but, like this event, they perform a valuable function in reminding members of the heritage and standards they are expected to maintain.
-Once people have become Freemasons and understand the context of the rituals and symbolism, they no longer seem quirky.
+Once people have become Freemasons the context of the rituals and symbolism become more meaningful.

 Why the mystery?

-If Freemasonry has nothing to hide, why the mystery?
-The ‘mysteries’ that are revealed to members as they progress are nothing more sinister than sound advice that helps them to lead a balanced life, for example, through thinking about things like the welfare of others.
+The ‘mysteries’ of Freemasonry are revealed to members as they progress through the ceremonies and are nothing more than sound advice that helps them to lead a balanced life, for example, through thinking about the welfare of others.
 Similarly, Masonic passwords are simply keys to the doors of the different levels within Freemasonry.
 Learning these principles on a step by step basis makes them easier to absorb and understand.
 Masonic ceremonies are similar to short morality plays in which members play different parts.
 Like any form of theatre, it demands the learning of words and the movements on stage.
 Through taking part in these ceremonies, Freemasons come to understand the truths that they contain.

 So what is involved?

-convivial atmosphere of a Masonic meeting, members soon learn to relax and enjoy
+In the convivial atmosphere of a Masonic meeting, members relax and enjoy taking

-taking part in something rather special.
-It’s a place where everyone can be themselves
+part in something rather special.
+It’s a place where everyone can be themselves and

 that learning and performing these rituals is a useful programme of self development.